from __future__ import annotations

 self._configs = self._generate_default_configs()

-# Create Origami problem_t based on problem metadata
+# Create Origami problem_t based on problem metadata (needed for fallback)

 self._problem = self._make_problem()